 Our audit committee is comprised of Messrs.
 Berns, Evans and Epstein, each of whom is a non-employee member of our board of directors.
 Mr. Berns is our audit committee chairman and is our audit committee financial expert, as currently defined under the SEC rules.
 Our board of directors has adopted a charter for our audit committee, which will be available on our website upon consummation of this offering.
 Our audit committee assists our board in its oversight of our corporate accounting and financial reporting process and internal controls over financial reporting.
-Our audit committee evaluates the independent registered public accounting firm's qualifications, independence and performance; appoints and provides for the compensation of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm to perform any proposed permissible professional services; meets with management and the independent auditor to discuss our annual financial statements; instructs the independent auditor to report to the audit committee on all of our critical accounting policies; reviews and discusses with management and the independent auditor's audit of the effectiveness of our internal control over financial reporting; and discusses with management and the independent auditor the results of our annual audits and the reviews of our quarterly financial statements.
+Our audit committee evaluates the independent registered public accounting firm's qualifications, independence and performance; appoints and provides for the compensation of the independent registered public accounting firm to perform any proposed permissible professional services; meets with management and the independent auditor to discuss our annual financial statements; instructs the independent auditor to report to the audit committee on all of our critical accounting policies; reviews and discusses with management and the independent auditor's audit of the effectiveness of our internal control over financial reporting; and discusses with management auditor the results of our annual audits and the reviews of our quarterly financial statements.